 There has been a self sufficient movement over the last couple of years.
 More people are wanting to become self sustaining.
 They want to be able to grow their own food, raise livestock, and be less reliant on others.
 Personally, I am ecstatic.
 But how big of a property do you need?
 100 acres?
 50?
 At least 20, right?
-Nope.
-I’m going to show you how we homestead on 5 acres.
+Is 5 acres enough for a homestead?
+The answer is yes.

 Technically, we have just over 8 acres.
 But 2 acres of that is a pond, and another 1.5-2 acres is a giant hill that we can’t do a lot with.
 So, we have 5 usable acres.
 We have 30ish chickens, 17 ish ducks, and 10 goats that all need a place to live.
 There is also the garden that needs to go somewhere.
 Not to mention all the small projects that need land, like the orchard, clothesline, and *fingers crossed* the pool.
-Or the larger projects like the shop and granny pods?
-So how do we make it work without hundreds of acres?
+Or the larger projects like the shop, greenhouse, and granny pods?
+5 acres is enough for a homestead.

 What Are Your Goals?

 Do you want to be totally self sufficient?
 Is this a hobby?
 Are you supplementing your income?
 Why do you want to homestead?
+What does a successful homestead look like to you?
 When you can answer those questions you can start crafting your goals.
 Our goals are: Have the homestead be self sustaining and self funding.
 Mortgage paid off in less than 15 years.
 Animals provide food and/ or income.
 Land produces 75% or more food and 100% of firewood.
+Yes, 5 acres can do that.

-Having clear goals allows you to focus on your plan.
+By having clear goals and expectations, it allows you to focus your energy on the things that matter.

 In another post about homesteading, I talked about what homesteading means and starting a homestead.
 You really need to figure out what it means for you and how you want to make this property work for you.